 Have you heard of the fabulous class of herbs called adaptogens?
 They help our bodies cope with, be more resilient during, and recover from stress.
-Before we dive into these amazing herbs though, let’s take a moment to talk about the stress hormone, cortisol.
+Before we dive into these amazing herbs, let’s take a moment to talk about the stress hormone, cortisol.

 Cortisol is a hormone made by the adrenal glands.
 Its purpose is to help us rapidly adapt to a wide variety of stressors.
 Cortisol release is triggered by: